devashish94/login-api/README.md

 ```
 You should get back a response in the form of JSON, which should have a status, statusCode and a simple message if the sever is running.

-### Checking all the available URIs supportd by the server
+### Checking all the available URIs supported by the server
 Just send a GET request with the URI '/available'.
 It will give back all the supported endpoints with their request method with a basic description.
 The command is as follow:
 ```
 curl --request GET http://localhost:9000/available